NYS Public Entities

 Formed in 1981 by a group of municipal officials, NYS Public Entities Safety Group 497 was created in order to obtain reductions in the human and financial costs of workers' injuries.
 The goal of Safety Group 497 is to provide its members a financially secure program, overall cost-effective pricing, exceptional service, and knowledgeable resources.

-As a result, Safety Group 497 has paid dividends totaling more than $80 million throughout 41 consecutive years.
+As a result, Safety Group 497 has paid dividends totaling nearly $90 million throughout 42 consecutive years.

 Program Availability